thewca/tnoodle/server/src_tnoodle_resources/tnoodleServerHandler/server/readme-tnoodle.md

 ### POST to view/TITLE.[pdf|zip] ###

-The body should be scrambles=SCRAMBLES, where SCRAMBLES is a JSON string that was retrieved from scramble/.json (see "A fullfilled scramble request").
+The body should be `scrambles=SCRAMBLES`, where `SCRAMBLES` is a json string that was retrieved from scramble/.json (see "A fullfilled scramble request").

 ### import/?url=URL ###
 url is a url pointing to a text file with newline separated scrambles.